Frontispiece

 From the Yellow River, irrigation of the Tengger Desert near Zhongwei.

-Note in stereo that the level of the main supply of water (see the foreground)
+Note in stereo that the level of the main supply of water (see the foreground) is substantially above that of the local channel, which in turn is above the level at which the mixed vegetation has been planted.

 The sweetvetch Hedysarum scoparium Fischer et Meyer (August).